hpzhang94/zhp_archive.github.io/index.md

 ### I am actively looking for NLP postdoc and research scientist positions starting Dec.
 2023.

 ## News
+- 05.2023: one research paper is accepted to CODI at ACL 2023.
+- 05.2023: one research paper <a href = "https://arxiv.org/abs/2305.14835"> [SummIt: Iterative Text Summarization via ChatGPT] </a> is available on arXiv.
 - 05.2023: one research paper is accepted to Findings of ACL 2023.
 - 04.2023: start my research internship at Megagon Lab.
 - 04.2023: one research paper <a href = "https://arxiv.org/abs/2304.04193" target="_blank"> [Extractive Summarization via ChatGPT for Faithful Summary Generation] </a> is available on arXiv.